I grew up in Nashville Tennessee, son of a very musical father and a wonderfully artistic mother.

 We moved to the UK when I was about 10 years old in ’76; my English father had fallen out of love with America as it changed from an age of as he saw it, of simpler innocence, to the place many of my family still call home.

-I have played guitar and written since the age of 14 (I’m now 46), at one point was a member of a very well respected Morris Dancing side, South Downs, I write, produce and engineer/mix my own music and have played in a few bands along a musical way. just recently (after nearly 7 years away, I’ve been writing and recording some music, I’ve put the old stuff and some new up on Revberbnation here > http://www.reverbnation.com/mikemurphy4
+I have played guitar and written songs since the age of 14 (I’m now 49), at one point was a member of a very well respected Morris Dancing side, South Downs, I write, produce and engineer/mix my own music and have played in a few bands along a musical way.
+Just recently (after nearly 7 years away, I’ve been writing and recording some music, I’ve put the old stuff and some new up on Revberbnation here > http://www.reverbnation.com/mikemurphy4

 I have a B.A.
 Hons degree in Fine Art Printmaking from West Surrey College of Art and Design, and continue to be interested in Fine Art, though I don’t attempt to create anything anymore.